 Every active voice sentence contains a form of action that is taking place by the subject.
 An interesting fact is that they can be written in any tense – past tense, present tense, past perfect tense, future tense, and more.

-Active voice always emits a sense of agency and strength in your writing.
+An active voice always emits a sense of agency and strength in your writing.

 Here are some examples of active voice sentence structuring